 I readily admit that some crimes are so heinous, full restoration is impossible.
 A life taken cannot be restored.
 Innocence lost cannot be reclaimed.
 Life isn't perfect and therefore neither is justice.

 These facts are equally true in a retributive system of justice as they are in a restorative one.
 A murder victim is no less dead because his killer is executed by the state.
-A rape victim is no less victimized because her killer is locked in a cage for a decade.
+A rape victim is no less victimized because her attacker is locked in a cage for a decade.
 Retribution is popular because it feels good.
 Hurting someone who hurt us satisfies a primal urge.

 That doesn't make it right.